 Abram was one of those mountaineers who achieved great things, yet hardly talked about or even mentioned them publicly.

-Born in Sterzing in 1922, he soon moved to Bolzano with his family and climbed in the Dolomites.
-At the age of 16 he already completed the VI Alpine degree.
-After war and imprisonment he immediately started climbing again and repeated all the major routes in the Dolomites.
-Steger/ Catinaccio Eastwall, Solleder, Comici, Tissi, Vinatzer, Micheluzzi, Torre Trieste, Torre Venezia etc. Besides, many first ascents followed in this period.
-The most striking example is the Abram edge at Piz Ciavazes.
+Born in Sterzing in 1922, he soon moved with his family to Bozen from where he would go climbing in the Dolomites.
+At the age of 16 he had already mastered grade VI Alpine routes.
+After the war's end and time spent as a prisoner of war, he immediately started climbing again and repeated all of the major tours in the Dolomites: Steger/Rosengarten Ostwand, Solleder, Comici, Tissi, Vinatzer, Micheluzzi, Torre Trieste, Torre Venezia, etc. There followed numerous first ascents in these years, with the most striking example being the "Abram Edge" on the Piz Ciavazes.

 He was soon accepted into the elite group of the South Tyrol Alpine Club, the “AVS High Tours Group”.

 In 1954 he was invited to join the Italian K2 expedition, whose aim was the first ascent of this famed Himalayan summit.
 Erich Abram was not chosen for the summit team but, along with Walter Bonatti, significantly contributed to its success.